You’d think it would be the first thing I’d check having booked a short break to Cairo (many, many years ago)… that my passport was in date.

 Sometimes, we need extra help.
 Therapy is a valuable part of self-care (which is why therapists have therapy!)
 It’s a space where you can safely explore all that’s going on in your life.
 Then you can begin to put in place all the things that make your life feel better for you.

-If this has resonated with you, why not get in touch and book a free initial appointment, either in my office in Benissa, or online?
+If this has resonated with you, why not get in touch and book a free 15 minute phonecall, to find out if therapy might be for you.

 Email firstname.lastname@example.org, phone or WhatsApp 654065721